How to Talk to the Veteran in Your Life About Hearing Loss

 The United States Department of Veterans Affairs estimates that over 60,000 members of the military are on disability for hearing loss from Operation Iraqi Freedom and Operation Enduring Freedom alone.
 The VA has previously estimated that roughly 25 million veterans have experienced hearing loss in total.
 While 20% of the general population of United States citizens experience hearing loss, that number rises to 60% for veterans who have been in combat zones.

-How to Bring Up Hearing Loss with Veterans
+How to Discuss Service-Relate Hearing Loss with Veterans

 When you address hearing loss with a veteran in your life, it’s important to do so in a compassionate and helpful manner.
 It can be a sensitive subject for some since their hearing loss is related directly to their experience in combat zones.
 Before the conversation, try to learn more about why veterans experience such high levels of hearing loss.

 For example, a gunshot can register at up to 190 decibels, which is loud enough to cause hearing damage.
 Bombs and grenades can also be just as loud, and fighter jets can create up to 150 decibels of noise.
 Military members may experience hearing loss even if they wore proper ear protection at all times.
 It’s important to be compassionate and understand that their exposure to loud noises may have been completely out of their control.
 It may help the conversation go better if you’re up to date on what the process for treating hearing loss entails.

 What is our Hearing Evaluation Process Like?

 The hearing evaluation process involves a battery of tests that will give medical professionals a full understanding of the patient’s hearing loss.
 Various tests are designed to measure how the person hears and interpret a wide range of sounds at different volumes.
 The medical professionals will also take a thorough patient history and conduct a visual examination of the ear canal and eardrum.